immutable/contracts/contracts/random/README.md

 ## Process of Requesting a Random Number

 The process for requesting a random number is shown below.
-Players do actions requiring a random number.
-They purchase, or commit to the random value, which is later revealed.
+Players do actions requiring a random number or a set of random numbers.
+They purchase, or commit to the random value(s), which is later revealed.

 ![Random number genration](./random-sequence.png)